-The deadline does not make allowance for preparation of written responses to questions on notice, so in cases where a Councillor anticipates that a business item requires a detailed response in the form of an Officer's report, the item should be submitted to the Chief Executive Officer well in advance of the deadline.
+The timeframe does not make allowance for preparation of written responses to questions on notice, so in cases where a Councillor anticipates that a business item requires a detailed response in the form of an Officer's report, the item should be submitted to the Chief Executive Officer well in advance of the deadline.

+Nothing in this section 6.6 prevents the right of Councillors to discuss or deal with, items arising after notice of the meeting has been given.
 Business not on the agenda or reasonably arising from the agenda must not be considered at the meeting unless Council agrees to admit such business at the meeting.
-However, it is noted that at a Special Meeting of Council only those matters listed on the agenda may be considered.
+However, at a Special Meeting of Council only those matters listed on the agenda may be considered (s254C(4) of the LGR).